morgant/mlvwmrc/README.md

 ### .restartrc

 Contains a `RestartFunction` block which can be modified to run commands upon init or reload of MLVWM.

+### VirtualDesktops

+Contains configuration settings for virtual desktops, incl. the number of virtual desktops (default is 1.)

 ### MenuBar